OllyMSkinner/Haptic_Ping/README.md

 ## Prerequisites

-This project runs on Linux (Raspberry Pi OS).
-Not compatible with Windows.
+Hpatic Ping runs on Linux (Raspberry Pi OS) and is not compatible with Windows.
+Prior to installing the required libraries, the system package list should be updated using:

+sudo apt update

 ### Enable I2C
 ```bash